Susan Collins: Early political career

 Following graduation, Collins worked as a legislative assistant to U.S. Representative and later U.S. Senator William Cohen from 1975 to 1987.
-She was also staff director of the Oversight of Government Management Subcommittee on the United States Senate Committee on Homeland Security and Governmental Affairs from 1981 to 1987.
+She was staff director of the Oversight of Government Management Subcommittee on the United States Senate Committee on Homeland Security and Governmental Affairs from 1981 to 1987.

 In 1987, Collins joined the cabinet of Governor John R. McKernan Jr. as Commissioner of the Department of Professional and Financial Regulation.
 President George H. W. Bush appointed her the New England regional director for the Small Business Administration in 1992.
-After briefly serving in this post until the 1992 election of President Bill Clinton, she moved to Massachusetts and became Deputy State Treasurer of Massachusetts under Joe Malone in 1993.
+After briefly serving in this post until the 1992 presidential election, which Bill Clinton won, she moved to Massachusetts and became Deputy State Treasurer of Massachusetts under Joe Malone in 1993.

 Returning to Maine, Collins won an eight-way Republican primary in the 1994 gubernatorial election, becoming the first woman nominated by a major party for governor of Maine.
+Collins had considered leaving the crowded gubernatorial race to seek election to Maine's 2nd congressional district, with incumbent Republican Olympia Snowe seeking election to the U.S. Senate, but ultimately chose to stay in the gubernatorial race.
 During the campaign, she received little support from Republican leaders and was criticized by conservative groups for her more liberal views on social issues.
-She lost the general election, receiving 23% of the vote and placing third behind Democrat Joseph E. Brennan and the winner, Independent candidate Angus King, her future Senate colleague.
+She lost the general election, receiving 23% of the vote and placing third behind Democrat Joseph E. Brennan and the winner, independent candidate Angus King.

 In December 1994, Collins became the founding executive director of the Richard E. Dyke Center for Family Business at Husson College.
 She served in this post until 1996, when she announced her candidacy for the U.S. Senate seat being vacated by her former boss, William Cohen, who retired to become United States Secretary of Defense under President Bill Clinton.
-With Cohen's public endorsement, she won a difficult four-way primary and faced Brennan, her opponent in the 1994 gubernatorial election, in the general election.
-She defeated him, 49% to 44%.
+With Cohen's public endorsement, she won a difficult four-way primary and faced Brennan in the general election, a partial rematch of the 1994 gubernatorial race.
+She defeated Brennan, 49% to 44%.